marchelbling/marc.helbling.fr/content/post/2014-09-22-practical-git-introduction.md

 ### Fetch

 Until now, we have been working on our own on the repository.
-As we created a public repository, some changes may have been pushed to our remote. git does not automatically try to get modification from the remote so it is the user responsibility to make sure his repository is up to date.
+As we created a public repository, some changes may have been pushed to our remote. git does not automatically try to get modification from the remote so it is the user's responsibility to make sure their repository is up to date.
 The command to retrieve remote changes is `git fetch`:

 ```shell